-ICSI resembles regular IVF.
-The difference is that the sperm is injected into the egg and are not just put in a dish together to fertilize.
+ICSI is similar to regular IVF.
+The only difference is that the sperm is injected ito the egg, and not just put in a bowl together.

-The ICSI fertilization method is used for almost half of all assisted reproduction treatments.
-The probability of success is as good as that of normal IVF, even when the man’s sperm quality is severely impaired.
+The fertilization method ICSI is used in almost half of all In Vitro Fertilization (IVF) treatments.
+The probability of success is just as good as with regular IVF, even when the man’s sperm quality is greatly reduced.

-- The man has severely decreased sperm count
+- the man has severely reduced sperm quality

-- The egg has not been fertilized through regular specimen fertilization (IVF)
+- the egg has not been fertilized through regular In Vitro Fertilization (IVF)

-ICIV – a mixture of IVF and ICSI
+ICIV – a combination of IVF and ICSI

-Sometimes, a rare time, we do something called ICIV.
-This means that half of the eggs are fertilized with regular in vitro fertilization (IVF) and half with Microinjection (ICSI).
-In this way, we do not have to interrupt the treatment if it appears that sperm cells cannot fertilize the egg or the egg will not be fertilized in the usual way.
-This approach is done after an assessment of a number of criteria.
+Sometimes, on a rare occasion, we do something called ICIV.
+In this treatment half of the eggs are fertilized with regular In Vitro Fertilization (IVF) and the other half with microinjection (ICSI).
+By doing this, we don’t have to end the treatment if it turns out that the sperm cells cannot fertilize the egg, or that the egg won’t be fertilized the usual way.
+This treatment is done after an assessment of a number of criteria.

 1. Stimulation period

-The woman is stimulated so she will develop more eggs than the one she usually produces in the month.
-This happens by taking medication through a small syringe under the skin just below her stomach.
+The woman is stimulated so that she will develop more eggs than the one she usually produces in the month.
+This happens by taking medication through a small syringe under the skin just below the abdomen.
 The stimulation period normally lasts 10-14 days.

 2. Ultrasound examination